School of Wind, Brass and Percussion – Audition Requirements

 Then perform a second piece of your own choice.

-Successful Stage 1 applicants will be invited to undertake a live audition at the RNCM.
+If you have submitted an audition recording and you are shortlisted, you will be invited to attend a 20-minute live audition via Zoom.
 Here you should perform a new piece that you think best demonstrates your skills and ability, lasting no longer than five minutes.

-This Stage will also include an interview, where the panel would like to learn a little more about you and your future aspirations, and a quick study.
+This part of the process will also include an interview, where the panel would like to learn a little more about you and your future aspirations, and a quick study.

 Postgraduate